aemiers/slapjack/pseudocode.md

   Make sure it goes to the person who slapped, not whose turn it is
     -create event listeners for keys

   slap when not a jack, that player forfits the top card in their hand (0 index) and it gets added to bottom of opponent's hand

   when a player is all out of cards, the other player deals until a jack is displayed.
 If the person out of cards slaps, that person gets the center pile of cards and game goes on.

+  after a player slaps, whose turn is it? other person's

+If a player slaps when neither a Jack, Double, or Sandwich is on top of the central pile, the player who slapped loses the card on top of their hand and it is added to the bottom of their opponent’s hand.

 * Create 3 decks on the DOM